Levi67/Levi-s-DotFiles/newRice.md

 # Hyprland Rice Setup Summary

+- Wlan waybar modules, but only if so activated in another config file

 ## 1. Hyprland Setup
 - Install and configure Hyprland as your Wayland compositor.
 - Configure `hyprland.conf` with: